pintergreg/software-engineering/lectures/01_sdlc.md

 # agile model

 :::::::::::: {.columns}
-::::::::: {.column width="50%"}
+::::::::: {.column width="50%" .mt-2}
-- continuous collaboration and fast response to change, while the iterative model takes a more gradual approach, building up the final product over multiple iterations
+- continuous collaboration and
+- fast response to change
+- while the iterative model takes a more gradual approach,
+    - building up the final product over multiple iterations
 - SCRUM is an agile methodology

 :::::::::